How to Keep Pets Safe as Temperatures Rise

 Small steps can help strays

-Stray animals also struggle during hot spells.
-Leaving clean water in a safe, shaded spot can help, provided it does not create a hazard for pedestrians, drivers or the animals themselves.
-Bowls should be cleaned and refilled regularly to avoid contamination.
+Stray animals also struggle during heatwaves.
+Leaving clean water in a shaded, safe place can help, provided bowls do not obstruct pavements, roads or entrances.
+Water should be changed regularly to avoid contamination and mosquitoes.

 When to call a vet